circuituncle/IoTQBand/README.md

 # Disclaimer

 Authors take no responsibility of damage done to any device due to software bugs in the code.
 The code is in public domain which free to download and adapt for further innovation/improvements.
+Because of version differences of framework or libraries used, the released code, may not get directly compiled in your device.